Udo Dirkschneider

-Udo Dirkschneider (born 6 April 1952) is a German singer and songwriter who rose to fame with German heavy metal band Accept.
-After leaving the band in 1987, he formed U.D.O., with which he has also enjoyed commercial success.
+Udo Dirkschneider (born 6 April 1952) is a German singer who first rose to fame with the heavy metal band Accept.
+After leaving the band in 1987, he formed the band U.D.O., in which he has also enjoyed commercial success.

 Biography

-Former Accept and current U.D.O. lead singer Udo Dirkschneider has a long career spawning almost five decades that helped to shape German heavy metal.
-His unique and raspy voice approach and, his taste for huge choruses made big part of Accept's appeal and made him the one of the most recognizable characters in the heavy metal history.
+Former Accept and current U.D.O. lead singer Udo Dirkschneider has a long career spanning almost five decades that helped to shape German heavy metal.
+His unique and raspy voice approach and his taste for huge choruses is a big part of Accept's appeal and made him one of the most recognizable characters in heavy metal history.